Promote your sustainability practices with email signatures

 Authenticity is key

 Thanks to greenwashing, people are often skeptical of new sustainability initiatives if they don’t understand how it fits into your business plan.
-This is why you need to be authentic in your communications and what you plan to deliver.
+This is why you need to be authentic in your communications and in what you plan to deliver.

 Involve the right people